remiduval/moderncollab/content/worksmart-getting-started.md

 *Note: Although both User data and Functional data is collected, we do not correlate the 2 types of data together.
 We do not therefore know which user has submitted which message.
 Therefore, all user messages sent to the app is private and confidential and will not be stored, monitored, or analysed by ModernCollab.
 Ltd*

-## Where does the Work Smart app store data?
+## Where does the Teach me Office 365 app store data?

-The Work Smart app stores User data within the Microsoft Azure cloud platform.
+The Teach me Office 365 app stores User data within the Microsoft Azure cloud platform.
 More specifically, User data is stored in a Cosmos DB service located in the Western Europe region.
-User data residing in this service is therefore compliant with all Microsoft privacy terms and security practices as stated in the [Microsoft Trust Center](https://www.microsoft.com/en-gb/trust-center){target="_blank"}
+User data residing in this service is therefore compliant with all Microsoft privacy terms and security practices as stated in the [Microsoft Trust Center](https://www.microsoft.com/en-gb/trust-center)

 User data stored in this context will reside in the Cosmos DB service for a maximum period 12 months to allow for relevant reporting and usage analysis.